-In order to practice this skill, students will write 2 written responses (about a paragraph long) for each of the assigned chapters from the textbook (not the other readings or videos).
-1) The "LOVED IT" response should discuss a section, topic, or aspect of the chapter that you appreciated or that you thought was helpful; 2) the "HMM, NOT SO MUCH" response should notice/call into question/point out particular concepts/phrases/ways of thinking that stood out negatively or did not sit well with you in the chapter.
+In order to practice this skill, students will write TWO written responses (about a paragraph long each) for each class date in which readings from the textbook are assigned.
+You are not expected to write a reaction to the other readings, but if you are very compelled to do so, go ahead!

+- 1) The "LOVED IT" response should discuss a section, topic, or aspect of the textbook readings that you appreciated or that you thought was helpful; - 2) the "HMM, NOT SO MUCH" response should notice/call into question/point out particular concepts/phrases/ways of thinking that stood out negatively or did not sit well with you in the chapter.

 These responses will be posted in a discussion forum on Moodle with the opportunity for classmates to further comment on each of your responses.
 We may also use these comments for small group discussion during class.

-2. Activities/responses related to course readings or videos: 2% each week (18% total)
+2. Activities/responses related to course readings or videos: 2% each week (10% total)

 Each week there will be a number of very brief activities posted to Moodle beginning the 2nd week of class that are related to the reading or the videos for that week's learning module.

-Completion of all the activities for each given week will result in full credit; any incomplete activities for that week (measured 1 week later) will result in no credit.
+Completion of all the activities for each given week will result in full credit; any incomplete activities for that week will result in no credit for that date.

-3. Group presentation: 25%
+3. Group presentation: 30%

-Students will work in small groups of 2 or 3 students and will give a 30-45 minute presentation of a population that is currently in one of the age-determined stages of life.
-Presentations should begin with five questions that will be answered in the course of the presentation (3 of these questions will be used for the end-of-term quiz) and should apply theory and/or research from the text that discusses the key aspects of the population.
-Presentations will also include a group interview of a person within the age range of the population that is being presented.
+Students will work in small groups of 2 or 3 students and will give a 30-40 minute presentation of a population that is currently one of the age-determined stages of life.
+The presentation content should have 4 parts:

+- 1) Presentations should include five questions that will be answered in the course of the presentation.
+Three of these questions will be used for the end-of-term final exam. - 2) Presentations should include a brief (about 5-8 minutes) summary of key aspects of the assigned stage of life.
+Since there is MUCH information from which to choose, your group is tasked with deciding which aspects of the information from the chapter will be most relevant to your colleagues. - 3) Your group will identify a potential relevant counseling issue that is related to/interacts with/intersects with the life stage you are presenting.
+For example, the birth/infancy life stage may involve attachment issues, adoption issues, birth trauma, etc. The group will research and present this issue as the main part of the presentation. - 4) Presentations will also include a group interview of a person within the age range of the population that is being presented.

 You are encouraged to use multimedia for this presentation such as videos, recordings, slideshows, etc., and/or a type of experiential component of your choosing for your presentation that will help your audience engage in the topic.
 To ensure that each member has contributed to the project, each group will upload an outline of member contributions on the day of the presentation.
 Due date will be determined by the days scheduled for the population to be presented.